ItsKruistz/7DeviceInfo/README.md

-## 7 Device Info
+## 7DeviceInfo

-7 Device Info is a feature filled device info app.
+7DeviceInfo is a feature filled device info app.
 Get real time RAM usage, battery info, RAM and CPU info and more...

 ## Development